Kansanshi mine

-Kansanshi mine is a large copper and gold mine located in Solwezi in the North-Western Province of Zambia.
-The mine is approximately 14 kilometers north the town of Solwezi.
-Kansanshi is one of the largest copper reserves in Zambia, with estimated reserves of 727 million tonnes of ore graded at 0.86% copper.
+Kansanshi mine is a large open-pit copper and gold mine in Solwezi in the North-Western Province of Zambia.
+The mine is located 10 km north of the town of Solwezi.
+Kansanshi has one of the largest copper reserves in Zambia, with estimated reserves of 727 million tonnes of ore graded at 0.86% copper.

 It is owned by First Quantum Minerals (FQM) (80%) and ZCCM Investments Holdings (20%).
 The mine is operated by Kansanshi Mining Plc.

 In May 2022, First Quantum approved a US$ 1.25 billion expansion of the mine following the host government's commitment to a predictable investing environment.

 In August 2022, FQM reported a 5.2% decline in Quarter on Quarter (QOQ) copper production at Kansanshi Mine.
 This was a decrease of 2,180 tonnes to result in copper production of 39,719 tonnes.